From the site

 No results found

 Duration: 12 days Visiting: Canada

-A mix of colourful harbours and sweeping coastlines, this nautical trip allows you to recharge by the sea as you take in some of America's iconic maritime history.
+A mix of colourful harbours and sweeping coastlines, this nautical trip allows you to recharge by the sea as you take in some of Canada's iconic maritime history.
 From learning about the tradition of fabric milling in Baddeck to discovering the picturesque village of Peggy's Cove, you'll have plenty of time to relax and take in the sea air, as you make your way through Canada’s Eastern Maritime provinces.

 Welcome to Halifax.

 Arrive in Halifax.
 A mix of sea breezes and cultural charms, you’ve arrived in your quintessential maritime destination.
 You’ll be picked up from Halifax International Airport and taken to your downtown hotel.
 You can relax next to the waterfront before meeting your Travel Director and fellow travellers at 18:00, for a Welcome Dinner with drinks.

 Get your cameras ready for a day of culture and nautical scenes, as you journey to the UNESCO World Heritage Site of Lunenburg.
 Here you’ll experience one of the best surviving examples of a planned British Colonial settlement in North America, before meeting a Local Expert for a walking tour and visit to the brightly painted Fisheries Museum of the Atlantic.
 Hear interesting tales of the sea and the fishing industry's impact on the region before stopping off in picturesque Peggy’s Cove.
 Situated on the rocky cliffs of St Margaret’s Bay, this famous fishing village offers scenic photo opportunities.
 You'll end the day by heading back to Halifax for the evening.